dominion321/storefront-angular-frontend/README.md

 - Product-list - This is the component that renders all the product-items to the home directory.

 ## Models
+These are the data types of each entity within the application.
+They include: order, product.
+-

 ## Routes